 The Council holds a number of provisions, most of which are for a relatively minor amount.
-However, this year, the Council has made a provision for backdated Business Rate appeals and set aside £1.2m to cover the loss from future valuation office decisions.
+However, this year, the Council has made a provision for backdated Business Rate appeals and set aside £2.0m to cover its potential loss from future valuation office decisions.
 The calculation is based on the number of outstanding appeals and is adjusted for two things: a) an estimation of the amount of the appeal and b) the likelihood of success.
 Both estimations have been modelled on historic data and information supplied by the Valuation Office.
-A 10% variation of either estimation would change the provision by £120,000.
-A contingent liability has been made for future appeals.
+A 10% variation of either estimation would change the provision by £200,000.
+A contingent liability has been disclosed for future appeals.